tushartushar/theGreekLegacy/legacy.md

 ###Sieve of Eratosthenes

-In mathematics, the sieve of Eratosthenes (Ancient Greek: Í¸ÛÍÈÌÔÌ ?Ò·ÙÔÛË›ÌÔıÚ, koskinon Eratosthenous), one of a number of prime number sieves, is a simple, ancient algorithm for finding all prime numbers up to any given limit.
+In mathematics, the sieve of Eratosthenes (Ancient Greek: √™√º√≥√™√©√≠√Ø√≠ ?√±√°√¥√Ø√≥√®√ù√≠√Ø√µ√≤, koskinon Eratosthenous), one of a number of prime number sieves, is a simple, ancient algorithm for finding all prime numbers up to any given limit.
 It does so by iteratively marking as composite (i.e., not prime) the multiples of each prime, starting with the multiples of 2.[1]

 The multiples of a given prime are generated as a sequence of numbers starting from that prime, with constant difference between them that is equal to that prime.[1]
 This is the sieve's key distinction from using trial division to sequentially test each candidate number for divisibility by each prime.[2]